Panasonic to sell loss-making chip business to Taiwanese firm: source | The Japan Times

 OSAKA – Panasonic Corp. will sell its chip business to Taiwan’s Nuvoton Technology Corp. as it steps up efforts to pull out of loss-making operations and focus more on growth areas, a source said Thursday.

-The electronics manufacturer will sell its shares in Panasonic Semiconductor Solutions Co., based in Kyoto Prefecture, and TowerJazz Panasonic Semiconductor Co., a Toyama Prefecture-based joint venture it set up with Israeli firm Tower Semiconductor Ltd., the source said.
+The electronics manufacturer will sell its shares in Panasonic Semiconductor Solutions Co. and TowerJazz Panasonic Semiconductor Co., a joint venture it set up with Israeli firm Tower Semiconductor Ltd., the source said.

-The sale comes after Japanese chip manufacturers — once global leaders — have struggled in recent years in the face of fierce competition from South Korean and Taiwanese rivals.
+The sale comes as Japanese chip manufacturers, which were once global leaders, have struggled in recent years in the face of fierce competition from South Korean and Taiwanese rivals.

-The company said last week it would cut back in another unprofitable business area, withdrawing from all production of LCD panels by 2021.
+The company said last week it will withdraw from all production of LCD panels by 2021, another unprofitable business.

 Under its three-year business plan starting April this year, Panasonic aims to reduce costs by ¥100 billion ($913 million), saving ¥30 billion by slashing personnel costs and ¥40 billion by exiting money-losing businesses.

-Panasonic CEO Kazuhiro Tsuga said earlier this month that the company would “eradicate” all continuously loss-making businesses by the fiscal year ending March 2022, and focus on sectors such as batteries and other equipment for cars.
+Panasonic CEO Kazuhiro Tsuga said earlier this month the company will “eradicate” all continuously loss-making businesses by the fiscal year ending March 2022 and focus on sectors such as batteries and other equipment for cars.

-In July, the firm said it would close a television production site in Mexico amid low profitability.
+In July, Panasonic said it will close a television production site in Mexico amid low profitability.

 Panasonic expects to report a decline in sales and group net profit for the first time in three years in the current fiscal year through next March.